amin8kargar/RISC-V-processor/README.md

 # RISC-V-processor
-Designed processor based on RISC-V ISA with verilog This project is developed for IUST Camputer Organization course
+Designed processor based on RISC-V ISA with verilog This is a student project and is developed for IUST Camputer Organization course NOTE : Problems exist in .rar file